-If women fail to attend their follow-up visits, the study coordinators will contact them to arrange for another visit within 7 days of the study visit window.
+If women fail to attend their follow-up visits, the study coordinators will aim to contact them to arrange another visit within 7 days of the study visit window.
+The time of the visit will be recorded on the eCRF.
+A protocol deviation form does not need to be completed if the visit is not within the specified time window.